Linear seesaw in $A^\prime_5$ modular symmetry with Leptogenesis: Leptogenesis

 \subsection{Boltzmann Equations}

 Boltzmann equations are invoked to solve for the lepton asymmetry.
 It should be reiterated that, the Sakharov criteria \cite{Sakharov:1967dj} require the decay of the parent heavy fermion which ought to be out of equilibrium for generating the lepton asymmetry.
-In order to implement this, one needs to confront the Hubble expansion rate with the decay rate as
+In order to implement this condition, one has to confront the Hubble rate to the decay rate as

-Here, $H = \frac{1.67 \sqrt{g_\star}~ T^2 }{M_{\rm Pl}}$ is the Hubble rate, with $g_{\star} = 106.75$ is the number of relativistic degrees of freedom in the thermal bath and $M_{\rm Pl} = 1.22 \times 10^{19}$ GeV is the Planck mass.
-Coupling strength becomes the deciding factor which assures that inverse decay would not come into thermal equilibrium.
-For instance, if the strength is below $10^{-7}$, it gives $K_{N^-} \sim 1$.
-The Boltzmann equations associated with evolution of the number densities of right-handed fermion field and lepton can be articulated in terms of the yield parameters, i.e., the ratio of number densities to entropy density, and are expressed as \cite{Plumacher:1996kc, Giudice:2003jh,Buchmuller:2004nz, Strumia:2006qk, Iso:2010mv}
+Here, $H = \frac{1.67 \sqrt{g_\star}~ T^2 }{M_{\rm Pl}}$ is the Hubble expansion rate, with $g_{\star} = 106.75$ is the number of relativistic degrees of freedom in the thermal bath and $M_{\rm Pl} = 1.22 \times 10^{19}$ GeV is the Planck mass.
+Coupling strength becomes the deciding factor which guarantees inverse decay does not come into thermal equilibrium.
+For instance, if the strength is below $10^{-7}$ it gives $K_{N^-} \sim 1$.
+The Boltzmann equations associated with evolution of the number densities of right-handed fermion field and lepton, articulated in terms of yield parameter (ratio of number density to entropy density) are given by \cite{Plumacher:1996kc, Giudice:2003jh,Buchmuller:2004nz, Strumia:2006qk, Iso:2010mv}